 Are you an award-winning technical communicator?

 For those of you who haven’t entered before, let me explain the basics.
 STC competitions recognize and encourage excellence in online communication and technical publications.
 Our competition receives entries from DC, Maryland, and Virginia, as well as from other states and from other countries.
-Washington, DC metropolitan area experts gather to evaluate the entries in the competition.
+Washington, DC metropolitan area experts and some remote online judges gather to evaluate the entries in the competition.
 The judges provide written feedback on the strengths or weaknesses of each entry with reference to a standard in each category.
 The judges make recommendations that you may apply to future endeavors.

 Some of the joys of entering are the pride you have in putting forth your best work, the validation you feel by being measured against the highest standards in our profession, and the opportunity to receive a knowledgeable and thoughtful critique of your entry.
 As an entrant, you are proud of your accomplishments.
 You and the judges realize that the final entry represents months of planning, writing, editing, and publishing.
 Submitting a publication or online entry is a great way to keep growing in a fast-paced industry.
 Having your decisions and standards recognized by industry experts is real insider validation!